 Many people are unaware that the device often stores data temporarily and, if the device is left unsecured, this data can be leaked to outside parties.
-To combat this, data stored within the device can also be encrypted so that, in the event sensitive or confidential information is intercepted, it cannot actually be read.
+To combat this, data stored within the device can also be encrypted so that, which is an important printer security feature in the event sensitive or confidential information is intercepted, it cannot actually be read.

 When a device completes a job, most people assume the file is then deleted.
 But ‘deleted’, doesn’t necessarily mean the file is completely erased – in fact, it remains on the device’s disk drive until it is overwritten when space is needed.
 And this data can in fact be retrieved by those with the know-how.

-An overwrite function ensures this data is truly erased by overwriting it with meaningless data, thereby preventing the actual data from being restored by a third party.
+An overwrite printer security feature ensures this data is truly erased by overwriting it with meaningless data, thereby preventing the actual data from being restored by a third party.

 To further defend against unauthorised access, some MFDs can limit communications to only a set range of IP addresses.
 This means only pre-authorised devices are able to communicate to the device, helping to defend against malicious attackers masquerading as authorised users, and tapping or altering data.

 Because printers are typically connected to many, if not all, devices on a given network, they are particularly attractive to hackers.
 Network monitoring software acts as a gateway for the MFD’s incoming and outgoing traffic, monitoring it for any suspicious behaviour or potential threats, and providing immediate alerts if it detects something.
 In some cases, this type of software can even detect malware and immediately block it at the firewall.